 A Reverse Mortgage need not be detrimental to your estate in the event of your death even though the loan amount is due to be paid upon your death.

-Full details of this type of loan should be explored with a loan officer or financial advisor.
+Full details of this type of loan should be explored with a loan officer or financial adviser.

 Here is a list of fees you can expect to pay when taking out a loan: